 - being conscientious about turning items off when leaving a room

 It can be a hard adjustment to get used to the climate change so take your time and pay attention to little things that can add to your electricity bill.

 How to pay your CFE electric bill in Mérida Mexico

 In the past, you could only pay an electric bill in Mérida by going to CFE directly.
-Now, you have the option to pay online.
+Fortunately now, you have the option to pay online.
 There are also many establishments where you can pay your bill.
-Unfortunately, don’t make the assumption that if your online payment worked the first time that it will work the second time.
+BUT, don’t make the assumption that if your online payment worked the first time that it will work the second time.
 This is not a country of convenience, so be patient.

 - If you want to pay via U.S. credit or debit card:

 - Online www.cfe.mx accepts most debit and credit cards although it may take you a time or two for it to process.

 - Xoom App or www.xoom.com

 - Pagamobil App

 2. If you have a local bank account, you can set it up through your local bank.